RivoLink/cheet-sheets/README.md

 # To set initial branch name to 'main' for all new repositories
 git config --global init.defaultBranch main

+# To set/change initial branch name to 'main' for a new repository
+git branch -m main
 ```

 ## Start